October 6, 2007

 Extra Miles – 0

 Morning at Montclair Glen dawns cool and misty.
-My sleeping bag is moist with drops of condensation, from lying out in the open air last night.
+My sleeping bag is moist with drops of condensation from the open air.

 The day is lonely except for a single northbound hiker – a friendly guy who appears to be in his thirties.
 We have a brief conversation, mostly dwelling on the quality of nearby water sources.
 Like me, he is not carrying a filter.